BURGUNDY REGION GUIDE

 Nestled near the very heart of mainland France, the beautiful region of Burgundy has roots tracing back as far as the 5th Century.
 Once a formidable territory stretching as north as Holland, it's a place steeped in historical beauty, and the hilltop villages and beguiling market towns which remain in the region today demonstrate past influences at every turn.
 Boasting a rolling countryside, UNESCO World Heritage vineyards and a glorious heritage, Burgundy is a paradise for lovers of the great outdoors, as well as fans of historical architecture.

-There are plenty of things to do in Burgundy, for people of all interests, so whether you're on the hunt for the region's famous Burgundy wine, or after the ultimate city break, a visit to this region could take you anywhere.
-Make your escape to this picturesque part of France, and discover Burgundy with P&O Ferries.
+There are plenty of things to do in Burgundy, for people of all interests, so whether you're on the hunt for the region's famous Burgundy wine, or after the ultimate city break, make your escape to this picturesque region on a P&O ferry to France today.

 Tour the Burgundy wine trail